 The film (thankfully)does not focus too much on that story.
 We instead focus on a young ballerina who must choose between her career with the ballet, or her own personal life and having love in that life.

 The standout sequence in the film is the ballet of the Red Shoes.
 The sequence in its entirety lasts around fifteen minutes of screen time.
-The sequence is one of the most artistic and creepy things ever put on screen.
+The sequence is one of the most artistic and absorbing sequences ever put on screen.
 I think it captures the beauty and artistry of ballet perfectly.

-There are also several scenes in that sequence that feature bizarre and creepy images which for me bring to mind a nightmare.
+There are also several scenes in this sequence that feature bizarre and creepy images, which turn the sequence into a dark nightmare.
 I’m specifically thinking of the scene where begins Vicky hallucinating things from her own life during the performance (such as the shoemaker transforming into Lermontov and Julian), and of the shots of men turning into paper figures and slowly falling to the ground, as Vicky’s uncontrollable, red clad feet dance amongst their fallen, limp figures.
 I’ve often wondered if the fallen figures represent people in the fairytale who die, while the girl in the red shoes lives forever dancing on, and on, and on?

 It’s a dazzling sequence for sure and is a perfect blend of the art of ballet and of the art of film.
 There is also some clever camera trickery at work in it for the moment Vicky jumps into the red shoes and they lace themselves up.
 This shot still impresses when viewed today.